econia-labs/emojicoin-dot-fun/doc/architecture-specification.md

 1. For parallelism, `APT` for each pool `SHALL` be contained locally.
 To enable total value locked calculations, an aggregator `SHALL` track all `APT` deposited into the Move package.
+1. View functions `SHALL` enable lookup of markets by symbol.
+1. Each market `SHALL` be assigned a 1-indexed `market_id: u64`.

 ## APIs

 1. Trade functions `SHALL` include an `integrator_fee_rate_bps` and an `integrator_address` to be assessed on the `APT` volume from the trade (asset in for a buy, asset out for a sell) and deposited to the integrator's wallet.

+## Presentation

+1. The implementation `SHALL` use the stylized format `emojicoin dot fun`.

 [rfc 2119]: https://www.ietf.org/rfc/rfc2119.txt